Dr. F. Curtis Breslin became interested in research while studying psychology in the United States.

 I think that’s where and how the idea of research captured my imagination.

-Since joining the Institute in 2001, Dr. Breslin has researched the risks of injury among young workers.
-One of his study findings in particular has had an impact on workplace policies across Canada: the fact that workers who are new to a job are five times more likely to be injured in the first month.
-For instance, the Ontario Workplace Safety and Insurance Board launched a social marketing campaign around this message and the Industrial Accident Prevention Association developed a tool based on this research.
+Since joining the Institute in 2001, Breslin has researched the risks of injury among young workers.
+One of his study findings in particular has had an impact on workplace policies across Canada: the fact that workers who are new to a job are four times more likely to be injured in the first month.
+For instance, both the Ontario Ministry of Labour and Workplace Safety and Insurance Board refer to this statistic in their social marketing campaigns aimed at protecting new and young workers.

 Job tenure and its relationship to work injury

 Geographic variation in occupational injury and its correlates among Canadian men and women

 Breslin FC, Ibrahim S, Smith P, Mustard C, Amick B, Shankardass K. The demographic and contextual correlates of work-related repetitive strain injuries among Canadian men and women.
 American Journal of Industrial Medicine.
 Epub ahead of print Jul 17 2013; doi 10.1002/ajim.22195